Trauma-Sensitive Yoga for BPD and Trauma: An 8-Week TCTSY Journey

 - Kendra Boone

-- 3 min read
+- 4 min read

 Body-Led Permission: Why Somatics Matter for BPD and Trauma

-Two truths can be held at once:
+Two truths can coexist:

-These experiences can feel challenging at times, and
+These experiences can feel challenging at times.

 They also reflect intuition, creativity, perception, and depth.

-Research on trauma-sensitive yoga highlights:
+Research on trauma-sensitive yoga highlights several benefits:

-Improved interoception and reconnection to inner cues
+Improved interoception and reconnection to inner cues.

-Increased agency through choice-led movement
+Increased agency through choice-led movement.

-Reduced bracing responses through non-coercive facilitation
+Reduced bracing responses through non-coercive facilitation.

 More accessible pathways to regulation than cognition alone can provide.